 - If your heat pump blower runs constantly, make sure the thermostat is not on the fan setting.
 If the fan is in the off position and the heat pump blower keeps running, you should call a repair contractor to make an adjustment to the limit switch on the heat pump.

-At Roth Heating & Cooling, Plumbing & Electrical, heat pumps are just one of the many equipment types we install and maintain.
+At Roth Heating & Cooling, Plumbing, Electrical, Drain Services, heat pumps are just one of the many equipment types we install and maintain.
 If you live in the Portland area and need a consultation or repair for your heat pump, call us today at (503) 994-9924 to schedule an appointment.